 Make use of the metro – The metro is very easy to use, and most cities and towns have one.
 It’s an easy and convenient way to get around.

 Buy water before entering attractions – As with anywhere in the world, water and snacks are considerably more expensive inside attractions.
 Save money by purchasing water beforehand.

 Keep an eye on your budget – Costs can quickly add up!
-We were surprised at how much we spent whilst backpacking China.
+We were surprised at how much we spent whilst backpacking in China.
 By keeping track of where you are spending your money, you will be able to cut out inessential items.

-Essential resources for travelling in China
+Essential resources for backingpacking China

 Travel Insurance – No matter where you’re travelling to, it’s a good idea to make sure you’re covered for any accidents or losses.
 We spent days and weeks searching for insurance, but most insurers would not allow us to take out a policy as we were already abroad.
 Our personal choice is Safteywing.
 You can opt for automatic monthly payments, just like a subscription.
 More importantly, it is available in 180 countries and can be purchased whilst already travelling.
 There is no cap on the duration of travel.

 Visa – Before you travel to any country, make sure to check if you need a visa. iVisa is a fantastic website that is super easy and quick to use.
 Just type in where you are from. and where you are going. to check if you need a visa.
 If you do, you can quickly make an application online.

 Accommodation – Booking.com is our go-to when looking to pre-book accommodation online.
 Booking.com tend to almost always have the best rates and a FREE cancellation policy for most properties.